WillKidd/DownloadScanner/README.md

 # DownloadScanner
-Scanns downloaded files for threats via virustotal
+Scans downloaded files for threats via virustotal

 ## Using it:
 1. Edit the config.txt file.